ochko/safeexec/README.md

 # Build

-Clone this repository and run
+Clone this repository and run:

 ```
-% cmake . && make
+% cmake .
+% make
 ```

 # Install